Terry Collier

 Terence Daniel Collier is a character in British sitcoms The Likely Lads, Whatever Happened to the Likely Lads?, and The Likely Lads film.
 He is played by Sunderland-born actor James Bolam.

-In The Likely Lads Terry works with friend Bob Ferris as an electrician at Ellison's Electricals, before joining the British Army.
+In The Likely Lads Terry works with his friend, Bob Ferris, as an electrician at Ellison's Electricals, before joining the British Army.
 During his time in the army, he married a West German woman, Jutta Baumgarten, from whom he separates a few months later.
-Terry's army service is not shown, nor is his marriage (although his wife was due to appear in the episode "End of an Era" and remains on the credits despite the scene being cut).
+Terry's army service is not shown, nor is his marriage (although his wife was due to appear in the episode "End of an Era", and remains on the credits despite the scene being cut).
 Whatever Happened to the Likely Lads begins with Terry's discharge from the army, and for the duration of the series he spends most of his time unemployed, although he takes brief temporary work as a car washer, hospital porter, forklift truck driver, and finally as a minicab driver.
-In The Likely Lads film, he works briefly as a mobile soap powder salesman.
+In The Likely Lads film he works briefly as a mobile soap powder salesman.

 Early life

-Terry was conceived during an air raid on Newcastle upon Tyne and born on 29 February 1944.
-From an early age Terry was seen as a disruptive threat to other children, and teachers would often warn other children not to talk to him for fear his disruptive influence would transfer to them.
-According to Terry during "No Hiding Place", his mother wanted him to be a doctor.
-Terry showed little aptitude in school, generally cheating his way through exams.
-After leaving school at the age of fourteen, Terry went to night school, where, despite cheating at the exams, he still failed.
+Terry was conceived during an air raid on Newcastle upon Tyne, and born on 29 February 1944.
+From an early age he was seen as a disruptive threat to other children, and teachers would often warn other children not to talk to him for fear his disruptive influence would transfer to them.
+Terry says during the "No Hiding Place" episode of Whatever Happened to the Likely Lads? that his mother wanted him to be a doctor; but he showed little aptitude in school, generally cheating his way through exams.
+After leaving school at the age of fourteen, he went to night school, where, despite cheating at the exams, he still failed.
 He eventually qualified as an electrician and began working at Ellison's Electrical factory.

 Army service and marriage

 In 1966, Bob decides to sign up for the British Army.
 Terry, not wanting to be away from Bob, also signs up.
-However, Bob is discharged due to flat feet, whilst Terry is accepted, to his initial horror.
+However, Bob is discharged due to flat feet, while Terry, initially to his horror, is accepted.
 He is stationed for most of his time in Cyprus, and also serves in Malta, West Germany and Devizes, Wiltshire.
 He also loses contact with Bob.
-In November 1969, he married a West German woman, Jutta Baumgarten.
+In November 1969, Terry married a West German woman, Jutta Baumgarten.
 They separated in June 1970 after West Germany defeated England in the World Cup, before finally divorcing in 1976.
 Terry is discharged from the army in 1972.